JimcostDev/JimcostDev/README.md

 ## PROFILE :necktie:

-**+2 years** of experience performing the following functions: software development and database maintenance with stack Microsoft.
+I am currently finishing my studies as a professional in computer engineering.
-Also I have worked as computer technician.
+I have more than **2 years** of experience as a software developer and computer technician for the education industry.

-I am currently a computer engineering student at **UNIR**.
+I really enjoy the fact of creating software and at the same time teaching others and learning with them, that part is what I am most passionate about.

 ## SKILLS :computer:
 [![C#](https://img.shields.io/badge/.NET-5c2992?style=for-the-badge&logo=dotnet&logoColor=white&labelColor=101010)]()